If you have a craving for an exotic dish, but can’t find this spice, we’ve got you covered. There are plenty of turmeric substitutes you can try out.

 The flavor isn’t the only distinctive characteristic.
 Turmeric adds a beautiful, deep yellow color to any dish you add it to.
 This is due to a chemical called curcumin.

-Not only does curcumin add a bold splash of color, but it also has medicinal properties.
+Not only does curcumin add a bold splash of color, but it also has various health benefits.
 In addition, it’s what gives mustard its iconic yellow shade.

 Just a tiny pinch of turmeric can completely transform a dish.
 It’ll change the flavor, color, and aroma of whatever you’re cooking.